-3.4 Phase 2: Comprehensive Residential Development Land Use - Conditions of Consent LUC 302
+4.4 Phase 2: Comprehensive Residential Development Land Use - Conditions of Consent LUC 302

-Condition No. Condition General Conditions Explanatory Note: Independent application of conditions in Stage 4C for the development of each lot Unless otherwise stated, the conditions below apply independently to each lot within Stage 4C, regardless of any work being carried out on other lots.
+Condition No. Condition Commentary on Changes to Conditions General Conditions Explanatory Note: Independent application of conditions in Stage 4C for the development of each lot Unless otherwise stated, the conditions below apply independently to each lot within Stage 4C, regardless of any work being carried out on other lots.
 This means that compliance with these conditions is required on a lot-by-lot basis, regardless of whether any works are being undertaken on other lots within the same stage.
 Works on each lot must comply on its own, ensuring implementation is not reliant on progress elsewhere in the development.
-1. The proposal must be carried out in general accordance with the relevant plans and all information submitted with the application for each individual superlot, as detailed below and referenced by the Council under consent numbers [BUN 300]: (a) Application Form and Assessment of Environmental Effects prepared by Woods and B&A, dated 28 March 2025; and (b) Reports and Drawings as listed in Section 3.6 .
+1. The proposal must be carried out in general accordance with the relevant plans and all information submitted with the application for each individual superlot, as detailed below and referenced by the Council under consent numbers [BUN 300]: (a) Application Form and Assessment of Environmental Effects prepared by Woods and B&A, dated 28 March 2025; and (b) Reports and Drawings as listed in Section 3.6.
 Lapse & Expiry Dates 2.
-Under section 125 and 123 of the RMA, the approved consents lapse and/or expire after the date it is granted (unless otherwise stated below) as follows: Consent Reference and Activity Lapse Date Expiry Date LUC (s9 Land Use) 7 years - Under section 125 of the RMA, this consent lapses seven years after the date it is granted unless: (a) The consent is given effect to; or (b) The Council extends the period after which the consent lapses.
-Consent Compliance Monitoring Charge 3.
-The Consent Holder must pay the Council an initial consent compliance monitoring charge of \$1,170.00 (inclusive of GST), plus any further monitoring charge or charges to recover the actual and reasonable costs incurred to ensure compliance with the conditions attached to this consent.
+Under section 125 and 123 of the RMA, the approved consents lapse and/or expire after the date it is granted (unless otherwise stated below) as follows:

+Consent Reference and Activity Lapse Date Expiry Date LUC (s9 Land Use) 7 years - Under section 125 of the RMA, this consent lapses seven years after the date it is granted unless: (a) The consent is given effect to; or (b) The Council extends the period after which the consent lapses.
+Consent Compliance Monitoring Charg e 3.
+The Consent Holder must pay the Cou \$1,170.00 (inclusive of GST), plus any for and reasonable costs incurred to en consent. urther monitoring charge or charges to recover the actual Siteworks Pre-Construction Conditions 4.
+Pre-commencement Meeting Prior to the commencement of the commust hold a pre-start meeting that: (a) is located on the subject site; onstruction and earthworks activity, the Consent Holder Condition has been amended in respon Auckland Council feedback (b) is scheduled not less than construction and earthworks; • cipated commencement of (c) includes Monitoring Inspecto Consent Holder's Engineer; ar • ngineer, Consent Holder and